Patient Privacy, Responsibilities & Rights

-- To be involved in the informed consent process that includes a discussion about potential risks, benefits, and alternatives of the proposed treatment, care, or services, the likelihood of achieving the goal and/or potential problems that might occur during recuperation.
+- To be involved in the informed consent process before any nonemergency care is provided that includes a discussion about potential risks, benefits, and alternatives of the proposed treatment, care, or services, the likelihood of achieving the goal and/or potential problems that might occur during recuperation.

 - To change your mind about any procedure for which you have given consent or to refuse treatment and to be informed of the medical consequences of this action.

 - To complete information as to the reason for a transfer to another institution if necessary (including the alternatives to such a transfer) and the knowledge that the other institution has accepted you for transfer.

 - To access pastoral care or other spiritual services.

 - To request through the attending physician a second opinion by another physician; to change physicians; or to change facilities.